Secrets Of Cooking Prime Rib, Tenderloin, And Other Beef Roasts

 Makes.
 6 large servings

-Minimum prep time.
+Prep time (ideal).
 1 hour to remove fat and silverskin, tie up, and salt.
-4 hours to allow salt to migrate into the roast.
+4 to 24 hours to allow salt to migrate deep into the roast.
 30 minutes to make and apply the dry rub.
-5 to 6 hours total.

 Cooking time.
-In order to reach 130°F in the deepest part of a boneless roast, if it is about 4" thick, if it is hovering above a pan with liquid in it, if cooking starts with the meat at refrig temp of 40°F, if it is cooking at 225°F, and if you sear at the end of the cook, then cooking should take about 3 hours of indirect cooking, plus about 30 minutes searing over direct heat.
-For a 5" roast, about 3 1/2 hours.
+In order to reach medium rare, 130 to 135°F, in the deepest part of a roast, if it is boneless and hovering above a pan with liquid in it, if cooking starts with the meat at refrigerator temp of about 38°F, if air temp at the level of the meat is 225 to 250°F, estimate about 30 minutes per inch in diameter plus 20 minutes to sear at the end of the cook, about 5 minutes on each of the four sides.
+That means for a 4" thick roast, cooking should take about 2 hours of indirect cooking, plus about 20 minutes searing over direct heat.

 Resting.
 It is not necessary to rest the meat!
 If you do, it can continue to cook, a phenomenon called carryover.
 You won't lose any juices if you capture them and pour them over the meat.
 A lot will be reabsorbed.
 Read my article on resting meat.